 From 7-11 November 2014, 18 Mission Partners from Singapore-Malaysia visited Myanmar - a Good Shepherd Beyond Borders experience

-Learn more about the foundress of the Sisters of the Good Shepherd through this booklet and youtube video produced by Good Shepherd in Singapore-Malaysia
+Learn more about the foundress of the Sisters of the Good Shepherd through booklets and Youtube video produced by Good Shepherd in Singapore-Malaysia

 Providing skills training and income generating opportunity for women in crisis - empowerment and a sense of dignity